 The Assessor-Recorder has the following responsibilities:

-- Locate all taxable property in the County and identify the ownership.
+- Locate all taxable property in the county.

 - Establish a taxable value for all property subject to property taxation.

 - List the value of all property on the assessment roll.

 - Collect city revenues from the recording of legal documents.